 Driving Under the Influence: Do Strict DUI Laws Really Work?

-In fact, while an incredible 58% of the 42,589 people who died in a collision in 1983 were killed in an alcohol-related collision, by 2013, only 31% of the 32,719 traffic deaths that year were related to alcohol.
-By comparison, the number of non-alcohol-related traffic deaths in 1983 was approximately 18,000, and almost 23,000 in 2013.
-This suggests that, while other factors (like new traffic laws and safety technologies) may have kept fatality rates from rising significantly as the roads have become more crowded, the major reduction in traffic fatalities that the past 30 years have seen can be almost entirely attributed to the drastic drop in deaths related to drunk driving.
+In fact, while an incredible 58% of the 42,589 people who died in a collision in 1983 were killed in an alcohol-related collision.
+In 2018, only 29% of traffic fatalities were related to alcohol.
+This suggests that, while other factors (like new traffic laws and safety technologies) may have kept fatality rates from rising significantly as the roads have become more crowded, the major reduction in traffic fatalities over the past 30 years can be attributed in part to the drastic drop in deaths related to drunk driving.